 HSCs and MSCs found in cord blood, cord tissue, and placental tissue are called naïve, or early, stem cells.
 Naïve stem cells have some real advantages over adult stem cells.
 For instance, they’re less likely to cause rejection by the immune system.

-HSCs have the ability to differentiate into any of the blood cells and cellular blood components in the body (such as white blood cells, red blood cells, and platelets).They’ve been used in medical treatments for over 25 years, and currently treat over 80 blood- and bone-related diseases, including cancers of the blood, autoimmune disorders, and certain genetic disorders.
+HSCs have the ability to differentiate into any of the blood cells and cellular blood components in the body (such as white blood cells, red blood cells, and platelets).They’ve been used in medical treatments for over 25 years, and currently treat over 80 blood- and bone-related conditions, including cancers of the blood, autoimmune disorders, and certain genetic disorders.